SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 Stamp duty in the Northern Territory for Legal Consolidated SMSF Deeds

-A Legal Consolidated SMSF deed that relates to property in the NT (even if signed outside the NT) must be lodged with the:
+A Legal Consolidated SMSF deed that relates to property in the NT (even if signed outside the NT) must be lodged with the following:

 • NT Territory Revenue Office, GPO Box 1974, Darwin NT 0801

-In the NT there is usually a ‘nominal’ fee of $20 (plus $5 for each duplicate deed).
+In the NT, there is usually a ‘nominal’ fee of $20 (plus $5 for each duplicate deed).
 This is under section 2 of Schedule 1 and section 9B Stamp Duty Act 1978 (NT)).
-Upon signing you only have 60 days to complete and lodge the Stamp Duty Lodgement Form.
-The form is freely available from the NT Department of Treasury and Finance website.
+Upon signing, you only have 60 days to complete and lodge the Stamp Duty Lodgement Form.
+The NT Department of Treasury and Finance website makes the form freely available.

-Stamp Duty requirements for SMSF Deeds in New South Wales
+Stamp Duty Requirements for SMSF Deeds in New South Wales

 Legal Consolidated SMSF Deeds and our deeds that amend SMSFs are not dutiable for stamp duty in NSW.
 See 65(10)(a) Duties Act 1997 (NSW).
 You do not need to lodge our deeds for stamping.